 - EDPT: Electronic Data Processing Test: Evaluates the basic ability to complete formal courses for programming electronic data processing equipment.
 It is used to screen and select airmen for career fields requiring this ability.
 EDPT measures verbal ability, symbolic reasoning and arithmetic reasoning.

-- Oral Proficiency Interview (OPI) Test: A standardized, global assessment of functional speaking ability.
+- OPI: Oral Proficiency Interview Test: OPI is a standardized, global assessment of functional speaking ability.
 This form of examination is a conversation between the tester and test-taker, the test measures how well a person speaks a language by assessing their performance of a range of language tasks against specified criteria.

 - WAPS: Weighted Airman Promotion System: This form of testing is scheduled per Air Force guidance.
 Any questions concerning this form of testing should be directed to the Unit WAPS Monitor or Test Examiner at 321-494-3443/2072 DSN:854.

 COMMUNITY COLLEGE OF THE AIR FORCE (CCAF) - Process for Ordering Transcripts

 Ordering OptionsCCAF provides several options for ordering your official transcript as detailed below.
 Note we do not have the ability to send transcripts electronically at this time.
 All official transcripts are hard copy.

 - Option 1: Free online order from CCAF (NOTE: ONLY AVAILABLE IF YOU ARE

 You may order an official transcript, printed and mailed to the address of your choice, using CCAF's transcript order form.
 Keep this processing time in mind if you have a deadline for enrollment, registration, job application, etc. If you are on a deadline you may consider paying for delivery via FedEx using the Credentials Solutions option.